-As discussed below, following the adoption of Topic 606, we recognized revenue in accordance with two different accounting standards: 1) Topic 606 and 2) Topic 840 (which addresses lease accounting.
-As discussed below, we will adopt an update to this standard on January 1, 2019).
+We recognize revenue in accordance with two different accounting standards: 1) Topic 606 and 2) Topic 842.
 Under Topic 606, revenue from contracts with customers is measured based on the consideration specified in the contract with the customer, and excludes any sales incentives and amounts collected on behalf of third parties.
 A performance obligation is a promise in a contract to transfer a distinct good or service to a customer, and is the unit of account under Topic 606.
+As reflected below, most of our revenue is accounted for under Topic 842.
+Our contracts with customers generally do not include multiple performance obligations.
 We recognize revenue when we satisfy a performance obligation by transferring control over a product or service to a customer.
 The amount of revenue recognized reflects the consideration we expect to be entitled to in exchange for such products or services.